SonicOriginalSoftware/daft/conductor/pipeline/README.md

 # Basic syntax

-Pipelines are broken down into Stages, then Jobs, then Steps.
+Pipelines are broken down into jobs and their scripts.

+Jobs are executed sequentially, in-parallel.
+See the `[example.yaml](./example.yaml)` for an example.

 - `events`: map of events that will trigger this pipeline